GannettDigital/api-docs/source/includes/_premium_listing_manage_profile.md

 Delete an existing premium listing provider user profile.
 It will not delete the user at the premium listing provider.

-The *premium_listing_user_identifier* is the identifier value of the user at the premium listing provider.
+The *identifier* is the identifier value of the user at the premium listing provider.
 This will generally be an email address.

 example request: